How to Hide Your Public IP AddressPosted May 26, 2018, 1:48 p.m. by Serina Rajagukguk

-- Your data may not be secure because it's sent in an un-encrypted form.
+- Your data may not be secure because it's sent in a un-encrypted form.
 So when you send an email through a proxy server, there's a risk a hacker puts their grubby hands on it and read it without any effort whatsoever.

 - Some proxy servers are run by hackers and fraudsters with malicious intent.
-In this case, all un-encrypted data you send through can be read and used for their benefit.
+In this case, all unencrypted data you send through can be read and used for their benefit.
 Think email password, bank account number, and other sensitive information.